IHOP Hacked: Restaurant Chain Never Meant To Post Anti-Clinton Tweet

 When IHOP’s social media team finally realized what had happened, they immediately selected the “Undo Retweet” option of the tweet and removed it from its Twitter account.

 IHOP made an effort to reach out to each and every one of the comments they received from angry customers on Sunday, Jan.
 16. They apologized profusely and stated that they don’t get themselves involved in any politics.
-In addition, IHOP also tweeted a statement stating that their account was hacked and they removed the questionable tweet.
+Also, IHOP also tweeted a statement stating that their account was hacked and they removed the questionable tweet.

 “After a thorough investigation, we have confirmed that the IHOP Twitter account was hacked this morning.
 The retweeted post in question was immediately removed, and we have taken the necessary steps to ensure the security and integrity of our social media accounts.
 We appreciate our fans bringing this to our attention and recognizing that this is not normal content shared by IHOP.”